Gendered impact of the COVID-19 pandemic: The serious impacts of the pandemic on gender inequalities

-The Latin American Council of Social Sciences (CLACSO) states that the burden of care falls on women and that the appearance of new gender divisions at work, as a result of this pandemic that we are having to live, are increasingly unsustainable.
+The Latin American Council of Social Sciences states that the burden of care falls on women and that the appearance of new gender divisions at work, as a result of this pandemic that we are having to live, are increasingly unsustainable.
 In Latin America, for example, women were 50% more likely to lose a job during the first months of the pandemic.
 Their main concerns are: more than half of women work on a temporary basis or in very low-quality conditions, so they are more likely to lose their jobs.
 Moreover, women tend to be employed in vulnerable sectors such as retail, restaurants and hospitality.
 They also often work in informal jobs, from selling wares on the streets to sewing at home, that lack protections such as paid sick leave or unemployment insurance.
 To this we must add that, with the closure of schools, many women have no one to leave their children with.
 Many migrant domestic workers have lost their jobs and, similarly, those working in Europe may be forced to return to their countries without any income.
-"Stay at home" has been a burden for women who have to take care of their children, elderly or other dependants.
+"Stay at home" has been a burden for women who have to take care of their children, elderly or other dependents.
 With home working, women are forced to take care of the home and their work responsibilities at the same time.
 It is women who mainly care for COVID patients, so their risk of infection increases.
 Most of the health sector is made up of women (nurses, auxiliaries, cleaners...), they work in precarious situations with low salaries, and, in addition, they do not have sufficient protections.
 It is the state that has to take charge of guaranteeing the basic rights of its citizens in order to create a more egalitarian post-pandemic scenario.
 Commissions formed by experts to advise governments have almost no women at all, when it is women who are on the front line.
 Experiences in past crises such as the Ebola crisis in conflict regions such as the Democratic Republic of Congo showed that school closures exacerbated inequalities, as girls are less likely to return to school than boys.
+A global analysis in The Lancet found that women were more likely than men to experience employment loss during the COVID-19 pandemic, women and girls were also more likely to drop out of school and faced higher levels of gender-based violence.
 They are also constrained in finding work or forced to take on extra household chores.
 The under-representation of women in informal and agricultural jobs can also exacerbate economic inequalities.
 In situations of fragility, conflict and violence, only 4 women out of 10 are formally employed, a figure that drops to 2 out of 10 in situations of ongoing conflict.
+Various studies also show that the socioeconomic challenges and burdens that disproportionately affected women are known to be associated with greater negative mental health changes and stress compared to men.